 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-ARTH 430 Seventeenth and Eighteenth Century Art: Home
+ARTH 430 Baroque and Rococo Art: Home

 The art and architecture of the Baroque and Rococo periods, the Enlightenment, and the Age of Revolutions.